Careers 9

 The Capstone Portfolio will have 4 key components

-- myBlueprint Portfolios: An in-depth personalized gathering of information, transition documents and skills & experiences gathered across grades to prepare for work and career pathway opportunities.
-This is comprised of the students' myBlueprint About Me, After High School Plan, and Core Competencies portfolios.
-These portfolios were started in grade 9.
+- Learning Journey: An in-depth personalized gathering of information, transition documents and skills & experiences gathered across grades to prepare for work and career pathway opportunities.
+The student reflects on their strengths and challenges they have overcome.
+MyBlueprint is used to collect and reflect on evidence of their learning.

 - Capstone Inquiry Project: An in-depth Problem Based Learning Project (Experiment/Research, Event, Project, Occupation/Entrepreneur, or Service Oriented Capstone Project).

-- Capstone Portfolio Conversation: A public sharing of the student's Capstone Portfolio: Their myBlueprint Portfolios (About Me, Plan After High School, Core Competencies, & Life 101), and their Capstone Project.
+- Capstone Portfolio Conversation: A public sharing of the student's Capstone Portfolio: The student's Learning Journey, Transition Plan, and Capstone Project.
 The students will demonstrate their personal learning journey and achievements in and out of school, growth in the core competencies, and reflections on decision-making and transition plans.

 The Capstone Portfolio Conversation will take place during the last week of their semestered class.